Pacific Southwest, Region 9: Superfund

 To facilitate cleanup at PHNC, the site was divided into 18 Geographic Study Areas (GSAs):

 Halawa - Main Gate: The Site Summary Report (SSR) was completed in 2003.
 Out of 1,005 facilities analyzed, 179 were recommended for further action.
 A follow up Transformer Site Investigation (SI) Report, completed in 2003, recommended 40 out of 88 transformer sites for further action.

 Sites of interest:

 RAA 11 and 12: As a part of the monitoring for the Subsurface Fuel Investigation, two areas within the Halawa GSA, known as Remedial Action Areas 11 and 12, were recommended for remedial action under CERCLA due to elevated concentrations of VOCs in groundwater.
-Field work is currently underway to define the nature and extent of VOC contamination in groundwater at this site.
+The Navy is currently evaluating remedial alternatives.

 Shipyard: The SSR was completed in 2005.
 Out of 1,108 facilities analyzed, 229 were recommended for further action.
 A follow up 2003 Transformer SI Report subsequently recommended no further action for 73 of the 136 transformer sites.